ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 {:numbered="false"}

-Portions of this document were previously part of the QUIC DATAGRAM frame definition itself, the authors would like to acknowledge the authors of that document and the members of the IETF MASQUE working group for their suggestions.
+Portions of this document were previously part of the QUIC DATAGRAM frame definition itself; the authors would like to acknowledge the authors of that document and the members of the IETF MASQUE working group for their suggestions.
 Additionally, the authors would like to thank Martin Thomson for suggesting the use of an HTTP/3 setting.
 Furthermore, the authors would like to